snwau/SWSnapshotStackView/README.md

  * Matte and shadow effects require scaling to suit smaller frame sizes, otherwise effects can look exaggerated.

-For an updated list of issues, refer to [Issues on GitHub](https://github.com/snwau/SWSnapshotStackView/issues).
+For an updated list of issues/bugs, refer to [Issues on GitHub](https://github.com/snwau/SWSnapshotStackView/issues?labels=Bug&sort=created&direction=desc&state=open&page=1).

 Future Work
 -----------

-Future enhancements when time permits, include in order of priority;

- * Provide facility to enable randomisation of rotation angles for underlying shots within the stack, currently static.
- * Better support for smaller view frames, by scaling matte and shadow effects accordingly.
- * Provide option for cropping image to frame dimensions/aspect rather than always drawing to maintain image aspect ratio.
- * Opening up further customisations via properties
+A list of future enhancements is being maintained within the [GitHub Issue Tracker](https://github.com/snwau/SWSnapshotStackView/issues?labels=Enhancement&sort=created&direction=desc&state=open&page=1), under the `Enhancement` label.

+If there is a particular enhancement you would like to "up-vote" to increase priority for completion, please leave a comment within the respective enhancement issue.

 Contributing
 ------------

-If you find an problem you are welcome to raise an [new issue](https://github.com/snwau/SWSnapshotStackView/issues/new) on GitHub otherwise fork the repository, make the required changes and submit a pull request for merge consideration into the main repository.
+If you find an problem you are welcome to raise a [new issue](https://github.com/snwau/SWSnapshotStackView/issues/new) otherwise fork the repository, make the required changes and submit a pull request for merge consideration.

 Also don't hesitate to email me with any suggestions or feedback.